Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics: Introduction

 \subsection{Strategy and organization of the paper}

 We now discuss the strategy of the proofs of our main results and describe the organization of the paper.

 To prove Theorem~\ref{thm:main:thermodynamic formalism for subsystems}, we define appropriate variants of the Ruelle operator called the \emph{split Ruelle operator}.
+A similar technique was first used in \cite{baladi2002dynamical}, where the authors employed a version of the split Ruelle operator technique to reduce the problem to a uniformly expanding situation.
+In the context of expanding Thurston maps, the concepts of splitting the Ruelle operators and split Ruelle operators were first introduced in \cite{li2018prime,li2024prime:split}.
+In this paper, we generalize these concepts to subsystems.

 By definition, a subsystem $F$ may not be a branched covering map on $S^2$.
-Then the local degree of $F$ at $x \in \domF$ may not make sense.
-This leads to inadequate combinatorial structures when one studies the dynamics.
-For example, the number of white $1$-tiles of $F$ may not equal the number of black $1$-tiles of $F$.
+Consequently, the local degree of $F$ at $x \in \domF$ may not make sense.
+This leads to inadequate combinatorial structures when studying the dynamics.
 As a result, the Ruelle operator may not be well-defined and continuous.
-To address this, instead of a single number, we use $4$ numbers written in the form of a $2 \times 2$ matrix, called the \emph{local degree matrix}, to describe the local degree (see Subsection~\ref{sub:Local degree}).
-Moreover, we show that such a local degree matrix is well-behaved under iterations.
-Then we can define the split Ruelle operator in our context (see Subsection~\ref{sub:Split Ruelle operators}).
-The idea is to ``split'' the Ruelle operator into two ``pieces'' so that the continuity is preserved under iterations in each piece, and to piece them together to get the split Ruelle operator on the product space.
-We next prove the existence of an eigenfunction of the split Ruelle operator and the existence of an eigenmeasure of the adjoint of the split Ruelle operator.
-Then by some extra work, this gives the existence of an equilibrium state and the Variational Principle.
+To address this, instead of a single number, we use four numbers arranged in the form of a $2 \times 2$ matrix, called the \emph{local degree matrix}, to describe the local degree (see Subsection~\ref{sub:Local degree}).
+Moreover, we show that such a local degree matrix is well-behaved under iteration.
+We can then define the split Ruelle operator in our context (see Subsection~\ref{sub:Split Ruelle operators}).
+The idea is to ``split'' the Ruelle operator into two ``pieces'' so that the continuity is preserved under iteration in each piece, and to piece them together to obtain the split Ruelle operator on the product space.
+Next, we prove the existence of an eigenfunction of this operator and the existence of an eigenmeasure of the adjoint operator.
+With some additional work, we establish the existence of an equilibrium state and the Variational Principle.